Set up a global OAuth client

 Why can't I edit my global client?

 Zendesk must take control of the client to make it global.
 It can only be edited by our Platform Team.
-If you're having trouble with your global client, contact us for assistance.
+If you are having trouble with your global client, reach out to Zendesk Support by following the instructions here and using "Option 2".
+Be sure to mention "global oauth" when you describe your issue to the bot.

 Next steps: Create assets